Getting started with GuardDuty

 Before you begin

-GuardDuty is a threat detection service that monitors GuardDuty foundational data sources such as AWS CloudTrail event logs, AWS CloudTrail management events, Amazon VPC Flow Logs, and DNS logs.
+GuardDuty is a threat detection service that monitors Foundational data sources such as AWS CloudTrail management events, Amazon VPC Flow Logs, and Amazon Route 53 Resolver DNS query logs.
 GuardDuty also analyzes features associated with its protection types only if you enable them separately.
-Features include Kubernetes audit logs, RDS login activity, S3 logs, EBS volumes, Runtime monitoring, and Lambda network activity logs.
+Features include Kubernetes audit logs, RDS login activity, AWS CloudTrail data events for Amazon S3, Amazon EBS volumes, Runtime Monitoring, and Lambda network activity logs.
 Using these data sources and features (if enabled), GuardDuty generates security findings for your account.

 When enabling GuardDuty, consider the following items: